vizetar/SingletonDemo/README.md

 and now remove that compile time error which still exists because we still have private constructor and still trying to instantiate singleton class in Program.cs

 So, now instead of creating new instance of that class, use get property that we created into that class.
-So, instaed of creating new instance we can achieve same behavior through returninstance property and by this we can ensure that only one instance of the object created across the operations.
+So, instead of creating new instance we can achieve same behavior through returninstance property and by this we can ensure that only one instance of the object created across the operations.
 Now if we run it finally , we can see only one time constructor will be called for first instance and we got the Displayfuc working from multiple classe & we have successfully achieve this pattern with this demo project.

-This will work well if single thread will try to create instance of this class , this verion is not efficient to handle multiple threads as it will run into a raise condition situation.
+This will work well if single thread will try to create instance of this class , this version is not efficient to handle multiple threads as it will run into a raise condition situation.
 For multiple threading situation we should use lock property of thread so that while one thread is busy with instance till then other thread will be in queue and wait for the instance to get free.

 Thats All.